 “A merry heart maketh a cheerful countenance: but by sorrow of the heart the spirit is broken.”
 Proverbs 15:13

-A great analogy would be that it is the heart’s job to maintain appropriate timing in life.
 For example, if a person wore a Batman costume to a Halloween Party, his heart is doing its job.
-However, if this person wore a Batman costume to a business meeting and screamed “I am Batman” it meant that his heart was not allowing him to make the right choice for the circumstance.
+However, if this person wore a Batman costume to a business meeting and screamed “I am Batman” it meant that his Heart was not allowing him to make the right choice for the circumstance.

-A TCM practitioner’s favorite thing to say is “everything in moderation”.
-Well, the heart is not innately about moderation.
-It is like a child and is an organ of extremes.
+A TCM practitioner’s favorite thing to say is “everything in moderation.”
+However, the Heart is an organ of extremes.
 It can go from wild joy to crushing lows.
-However, these extremes are not sustainable, and a person can burn out quickly.
-Think of a bi-polar individual: manic highs, followed by extreme depression.
-Basically, your heart system can be like crashing after too much Red Bull.
+These extremes are not sustainable, and a person can burn out quickly.
+Think of someone with bi-polar: manic highs, followed by extreme depression.
+Basically, your Heart system can be like crashing after too much Red Bull.

 Bi-polar, anxiety, depression, and ADHD are all considered to be the result of a Heart imbalance; the hyperactivity is a result of the Heart not properly regulating the mind.